This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Before your PSG test:

 You will be given information about the test and what will happen.
-Caregivers will then clean your skin to put on the electrodes.
+Healthcare providers will then clean your skin to put on the electrodes.
 Any of the following monitors may be used for your PSG test:

 - EEG: This test is also called an electroencephalogram.
 This test is done to see how your brain is working during the different stages of sleep.
 Electrodes will be put on your head.
 Each has a wire that is hooked to a machine.
 This machine prints a paper tracing of brain wave activity from different parts of your brain.